2025 FESTIVAL

 Sana Ullah (she/her) - is a Senior Program Officer at the National Geographic Society (NGS) in Washington, D.C. where she works closely with the Storytelling Grants Program and helps manage projects by NGS Explorers.
 Sana reviews an average of 300-500 grant applications per year and often hosts internal and external grant writing workshops.
 She also provides 1:1 support and mentorship to emerging storytellers.

 Amber Bracken - Amber’s photographs and writing appear in many publications including National Geographic, The Globe and Mail, The New York Times, The Narwhal, and The Wall Street Journal.
 She reports broadly but often explores intersections of race, environment, culture and colonization.
 Amber is a double World Press winner—in 2017 and in 2022, when she won photo of the year.
+Other recognitions include the Canadian Association of Journalists' Charles Bury Award, for contributions to coverage of Indigenous stories, the ICP Infinity Award career recognition, and the Pen Canada Ken Filkow Prize for advancing freedom of expression.